dinez-production/kit_dinez/MONGODB_36_SETUP_GUIDE.md

 ### Local Development

-1. Install MongoDB locally or use Docker
+1. Install MongoDB locally or on a remote server
 2. Start MongoDB service
 3. Run the application - it will automatically connect to local MongoDB